 Astronomy 1 (Lecture Class) Information

-Examinations Makeup Exams Extra Credit Essay Exam Grading
+Makeup Exams Extra Credit Essay Exam Grading Withdrawals

 Introduction

-The material below assumes that you are taking this class because you need to fulfill a Physical Science requirement, and/or need to receive a passing grade (and credit) for the class.
-If you are only taking the class because you would like to learn more about astronomy, and don't care whether you pass the exams, you can ignore much of what follows, but you will get more out of the class if you pay attention to the study suggestions on this website.
+The material below assumes you are taking this class because you need to fulfill a Physical Science requirement, and need to receive a passing grade (and credit) for the class.
+If you are only taking the class because you would like to learn more about astronomy, and don't care whether you pass the exams, you can ignore much of what follows, but you will get far more out of the class if you pay attention to the study suggestions on this site.

 My Fiction

-I have recently started writing fiction, and have published one short story, the science-fiction/fantasy Well Met, and one novel, the historical romance Two Pigs and a Chicken.
-Neither of these, nor any of the other novels and short stories I am working on, have anything to do with astronomy, so I will not discuss them in class (save during a break, when I am willing to answer questions about almost any topic); but when there is news about one of my works, it is noted on this site for the benefit of those who are interested in such news.
-If you enjoy reading fiction, you may find such notes interesting, but if you do not, you can safely ignore them, as they will not affect this class or your grade in any way.
+I recently started writing fiction, and have published (a list of my published works was here when this page was last updated, but is bound to be out-of-date whenever you read this; in the unlikely event that you are interested in my fiction, see the banner with the Erindale Liger background above the title of this page).
+None of these, nor any of the other novels and short stories I am working on, have anything to do with this class, so I will not discuss them in class other than during a break, when I am willing to answer questions about almost any topic; but when there is news about one of my works, it is noted on this site for the benefit of those who are interested in such news.
+If you enjoy reading fiction you may find such notes interesting, but you can safely ignore them, as they will not affect this class or your grade in any way.

 Business Cards

-Magnetic and regular business cards are available to help you find my website.
-Magnetic cards are "posted" on the portholes at the entry to D326.
-Regular cards are in business card holders at either end of the operator console in D326, and at the bottom of the astronomy bulletin board, opposite D326.
-You are welcome to take cards for yourself, or for acquaintances you think might be interested in either of my sites.
-The magnetic cards are one-sided, but the regular cards are two-sided, as shown below.
+Business cards are available to help you find my website.
+There are usually some posted at the bottom of the astronomy bulletin board, opposite D326, and you are welcome to take cards for yourself or for acquaintances you think might be interested in either side of the card.

-Courtney Seligman's astronomy card Erindale Publishing card, with the Erindale Liger, Kat's Bane
+Courtney Seligman's astronomy business card Erindale Publishing business card, showing the Erindale Liger, Kat's Bane

 Textbook Information